When I was a younger player, one of the questions I often ask myself was

 I discovered the biggest issue was not knowing the real reason why I suck.

-You see, when I thought my bad playing was because of my lack of practice, I made it a point to practice more.
+When I thought my bad playing was because of my lack of practice, I made it a point to practice more.
 The more I practice, the more I practice my bad playing habits rather than correcting it.
 You see, I invested more practice to reinforce all my bad playing habit.

 In short, not knowing the real reason why I suck, has made me practice exactly what got me into the rut in the first place.